mikaelahonen/notebook/README.md

 ```

 ## Usage
-Open command line.
+Open the command line.
-Go the folder that includes the `run.py` python script that you downloaded.
+Go the folder that includes the `run.py` python script that you downloaded and run it.
-Run this
+Make sure you have python set to an environment variable - Otherwise you have to use the full path of your python installation.
 ```sh
 python run.py
 ```